theQRL/hyperion/docs/assembly.rst

         }
     }

-External function pointer variables are not supported with 512-bit addresses because the address plus selector does not fit in one VM word, so their ``.address`` and ``.selector`` members cannot be assigned in inline assembly.
+External function pointer variables use two VM stack slots internally: one for the address and one for the selector.
+Inline assembly can access and assign ``x.address`` and ``x.selector`` separately.
+Using the whole function pointer as a single Yul identifier is rejected because a Yul value occupies one stack slot.

 For dynamic calldata arrays, you can access their calldata offset (in bytes) and length (number of elements) using ``x.offset`` and ``x.length``.